JamesGold/ourlocal/_tester/pubID/tester8.md

 ---

+Pub 8 in a sub directory.
 Some homepage content for the pub goes here.